ElaheDlv/new-ai-ran-sim/backend/README.md

 ### Control how many UEs per slice (simple preset)

 You can explicitly choose how many UEs are subscribed to each slice when using the simple preset.
-These UEs will attach to their single subscribed slice deterministically.
+These UEs attach to their single subscribed slice deterministically.

 - With CLI flags: